Tiseno/shader-compiler/readme.md

 ## Neomake

-In your vimrc or equivalent:
+In your vimrc or equivalent specify a neomake maker with the path to the shader-compiler:

 ```
 "glsl here can be an arbitrary filetype name